What are fistulas?

 How are fistulas treated?

-Treatment is individualized and will depend on the type and cause of the fistula.
+Treatment will depend on the type and cause of the fistula and the patient’s treatment goals and preferences.
 Treatment options can range from close observation to surgical repair.